TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 Equipment with this tag might be sentient and require reasoning with to operate effectively or otherwise somehow utilize the wielder's social aptitudes. _A high maintenance combat support robot_, _a tape recording of the maddening snores of C'thulhu_, or _an arcane book of physically manifesting insults_ might have the Presence tag.

+#### Range: [1, 2, 3 ...] - [1, 2, 3 ...]

+The distance in [spaces](../getting_started/index.md#movement) in which the equipment is effective.
+The first number indicates the minimum number of spaces, the second number indicates the maximum number of spaces.

 #### Repeating

-Weapons in this tag fire a number of projectiles in rapid succession, bombarding their target. _Automatic rifles_, _hwachas_, and _???_ often have the Repeating tag.
+Weapons in this tag fire a number of projectiles in rapid succession, bombarding their target. _Automatic rifles_, _hwachas_, and _pulse rifles_ often have the Repeating tag.

 #### Shield